Grig84/NCPVeReMi/README.md

 At the end of this file there are a couple cells very similar to the NCPModel file's cells, so that we could test an individual OBU with the federated learning modifications.

 ### Plotting
 There is also a file Plotting included, which contains the code to plot all of the metrics of these models.
+This file needs to be run after running all of the :